 Add attachments to keep the documents you are reading for a project or essay organised by linking them to relevant branches within the map.

 Add notes: Add more substantial notes to each branch.
-As mentioned, this feature is excellent when planning an essay.
+As mentioned, this feature is excellent for drafting written work.

 Export to Word: You can export your finished mind map to Word to create draft written work.
 In Word you will have a linear structure to work with along with your added notes.